Jubayed-A/OIBSIP-Calculation-App/README.md

  <h1 style="display: inline-block; margin: 0; vertical-align: middle;">Calculator App</h1>
 </div>

 Welcome to Calculator App, This is a simple Android application for Calculation, built using the Simple And powerful Google Material Design.
-And this app is built for Oaisis Infobyte for Internship Project.
+This app is built for Oaisis Infobyte for the Internship Project.
 <!--
 **APK: https://github.com/Jubayed-A/Computer-Technology-App/releases/download/v.1.5/Computer.Department.apk**